Gold Cycles vs Property Cycles in 2024: When Will Gold Reach Peak Valuation?

 The 18 Year Real Estate Cycle or “Property Clock”

-In our 2017 article, we talked about the possibility of a “mega bubble” to come.
+In a 2017 article, we talked about the possibility of a “mega bubble” to come.
 This “mega bubble” fits with the interesting ideas of Australian Phil Anderson.
 He has an 18 year real estate cycle or “property clock”.
 He writes:

 “One of the major topics I’ve spent studying over the last thirty years is what I call the 18 year real estate cycle.
 It’s a regular pattern that’s repeated throughout over 200 years of US history, and even longer in the UK.